tjkr/webpack-hotplate/README.md

 }
 ```

-Another `rule` is added to the `module` property in `webpack.config.js`.
+A `rule` is added to the `module` property in `webpack.config.js`.
 This rule tests for all CSS files and applies two separate loaders to them: `css-loader` and `style-loader`.

 #### css-loader

-`css-loader` is applied first (multiple loaders are read from right to left in the `use` array).
-We can also pass a few options to `css-loader`:
+`css-loader` is applied first (in webpack, multiple loaders are read from right to left inside the `use` array).
+You can also pass a few options to `css-loader`:

 * `sourceMap` - when set to `true`, enables CSS sourcemaps
 * `modules` - enables CSS modules